Detroit: Economy

 Thousands more employees work in Midtown, north of the central business district.
 Midtown's anchors are the city's largest single employer Detroit Medical Center, Wayne State University, and the Henry Ford Health System in New Center.
 Midtown is also home to watchmaker Shinola and an array of small and startup companies.
 New Center bases TechTown, a research and business incubator hub that is part of the Wayne State University system.
 Like downtown, Corktown Is experiencing growth with the new Ford Corktown Campus under development.

 Many downtown employers are relatively new, as there has been a marked trend of companies moving from satellite suburbs into the downtown core.
 Compuware completed its world headquarters in downtown in 2003.
 OnStar, Blue Cross Blue Shield, and HP Enterprise Services are at the Renaissance Center.
 PricewaterhouseCoopers Plaza offices are adjacent to Ford Field, and Ernst & Young completed its office building at One Kennedy Square in 2006.
 Perhaps most prominently, in 2010, Quicken Loans, one of the largest mortgage lenders, relocated its world headquarters and 4,000 employees to downtown Detroit, consolidating its suburban offices.
 In July 2012, the U.S. Patent and Trademark Office opened its Elijah J. McCoy Satellite Office in the Rivertown/Warehouse District as its first location outside Washington, D.C.'s metropolitan area.

 In April 2014, the United States Department of Labor reported the city's unemployment rate at 14.5%.
+In 2023 the city of Detroit reported a poverty rate of 33.8%.